-My diy anti-aging serum recipes are very intensive and highly concentrated, if you use one of these under your homemade moisturizer it will help it penetrate the skin.
+My homemade anti-aging serum recipes are very intensive and highly concentrated, if you use one of these under your homemade moisturizer it will help it penetrate the skin.
 It will also boost hydration by forming a barrier to reduce water loss.

 - I have written before in more detail about the costs and benefits of making homemade facial oil recipes using only oils.
 Store bought serums are very expensive and to be honest you can easily make a diy anti-aging serum that’s just as good if not better, not to mention that it will be fresher than any of those overpriced treats.